GuilleMunoz/city_tasks_assignment/README.md

 ## Software

+There is an exact method and a metaheuristic (simulated annealing).
 All the heavy computational tasks are implemented using compiled languages such as C or C++.

 ## Usage